ADVERTISEMENT

 (There can be only one.)

-How you argue over the last free ticket available.
+How do you argue over the last free ticket?

-Mumble that the next time someone threatens you to act tough.
+Mumble that next time someone threatens you to act tough.

 Invite a girl for a meeting “sub rosa.”